 So, this is the obvious question on everyone’s mind:

-So, if I can’t have carbs, what can I eat?
+If I can’t have carbs, what CAN I eat?

 Here are some of the staples you should build your diet around:

-- Vegetables: Spinach and other greens, broccoli, asparagus, cabbage, mushrooms, bell peppers
+Vegetables: Spinach and other greens, broccoli, asparagus, cabbage, mushrooms, bell pepper

 That last item may surprise you, but for many people, it makes all the difference.
 Why?
 When we take out carbs drastically like this, we rapidly deplete glycogen, which is the stored form of carbohydrate.
 For every gram of glycogen we lose, we lose three grams of water (1:3 ratio).
 Adding in the bouillon will help prevent dehydration and improve the way you feel on the diet.